vanaigr/substack-download/README.md

 A Node.js tool for downloading free and paid Substack posts, including images, videos, podcasts, and converting them to Markdown.

+This tool supports incrementally downloading the content (e.g. if it was added after you've downloaded everything).

 > [!IMPORTANT]
-> This tool may not work for you.
-I used it for downloading the one Substack I wanted to download, and I haven't tested it with other ones.
+> I used it for downloading the one Substack I wanted to download, and I haven't tested it with other ones.

 See similar tools:
 * https://github.com/alexferrari88/sbstck-dl